by Tegwyn H. Brickhouse, DDS, PhD

 Support Community Oral Health Education

-You can help Community Oral Health Workers and volunteers that provide community outreach and education through America’s ToothFairy’s Smile Guardian initiative.
+You can help Community Oral Health Workers and volunteers that provide community outreach and education through America’s ToothFairy’s Smile Guardian Program.
 Focusing on prevention, Smile Guardians help kids and their families by providing the information and basic tools they need to protect their smiles and prevent tooth decay.
 Learn more here.

 Help Children Access a True Dental Home